 2500-2570 MHz for uplink (terminal transmit, base station receive) / 2620-2690 MHz for downlink (base station transmit, terminal receive).

 It will as well develop the technical conditions to protect ground-based cellular systems operating in the frequency band 832-862 MHz / 791-821 MHz.

-21
+Analysis related to onboard LTE connectivity at 1800 MHz

+Scenario 1: Impact of g-base station on ac-UE at 1800 MHz

+This scenario assesses in which conditions the ac-UE will have visibility of the terrestrial LTE1800 networks, by using MCL calculations.

+The worst case elevation angle is 48 °, corresponding to an antenna gain of -1.84 dBi.

+Table 21: Impact of g-LTE base station on ac-UE at 1800 MHz